Finally, how many efficiencies supercomputers have? And, what do they measure?: The effect of different contributions to

 \subsection{Estimating different limiting factors of $\alpha$}

-The estimations below assume that the actual contribution is the dominating one, and as such, defines the achievable performance alone.
-This situation is usually not the case in practice, but this approach enables us to find out the limiting $(1-\alpha)$ values for all contributions.
+The estimations below assume that the actual contribution is the dominating one, which defines the achievable performance alone.
+This situation is usually not the case in practice (the convolution of different contributions is limiting), but this approach enables us to find out the limiting $(1-\alpha)$ values for all contributions.

-In the systems implemented in \gls{SPA}~\cite{AmdahlSingleProcessor67} as parallelized sequential systems, the life begins in one such sequential subsystem, see also Fig.~\ref{fig:AmdahlModelAnnotated}.
-In large parallelized applications, running on general-purpose supercomputers, initially and finally only one thread exists, i.e., the minimal necessary non-parallelizable activity is to fork the other threads and join them again.
+In the systems implemented in \gls{SPA}~\cite{AmdahlSingleProcessor67} as parallelized sequential systems, the life begins and ends in one such sequential subsystem, see also Fig.~\ref{fig:AmdahlModelAnnotated}.
+In large parallelized applications, running on general-purpose supercomputers, initially and finally, only one thread exists, i.e., the minimal necessary non-parallelizable activity is to fork the other threads and join them again.

 With the present technology, no such actions can be shorter than one processor clock period\footnote{ This statement is valid even if some parallelly working units can execute more than one instruction in a clock period.
 One can take these two clock periods as an ideal (but not realistic) case.
 However, the actual limitation will inevitably be (much) worse than the one calculated for this idealistic case.
 The exact number of clock periods depends on many factors, as discussed below.}.
-That is, the theoretical absolute minimum value of the non-parallelizable portion of the task will be given as the ratio of the time of the two clock periods to the total execution time.
+The theoretical absolute minimum value of the non-parallelizable portion of the task will be given as the ratio of the time of the two clock periods to the total execution time.
 The latter time is a free parameter in describing efficiency.
 That is, the value of effective parallelization $\alpha_{eff}$ \textit{depends on the total benchmarking time} (and so does the achievable parallelization gain, too).